Facility Design & Amenities

 - Senior Library

-- Private exam rooms (2) for medical appointments and consultations
+- Private exam rooms (2) for private appointments and consultations

 - Casual seating areas for gathering and conversation